Samsung CR500 Series 27" Curved FHD Monitor vs LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor

 Who should buy each?

-Choose the Samsung CR500 Series 27" Curved FHD Monitor if: you want an immersive curved display for movies, need a budget-friendly option for general use, or prefer high contrast for deep blacks.
+Choose the Samsung CR500 Series 27" Curved FHD Monitor if: you want a budget-friendly option for casual use, enjoy a curved screen experience, or need a monitor for older devices with VGA support.
 (26.9" display, 60 Hz refresh)

-Choose the LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor if: you game competitively, crave high-resolution visuals for content creation, or enjoy vibrant colors in your gaming experiences.
+Choose the LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor if: you’re a serious gamer needing a high refresh rate, require vibrant colors for photography, or frequently play on the latest gaming consoles.
 (27" display, 144 Hz refresh)

 Conclusion